This activity is intended for healthcare providers delivering care to women and their families.

 In support of improving patient care, this activity has been planned and implemented by the Postgraduate Institute for Medicine and The ObG Project.
 Postgraduate Institute for Medicine is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

-NOTE: Information and guidelines may change rapidly.
-Check in with listed references in ‘Learn More – Primary Sources’ to best keep up to date
+NOTE: CDC has updated guidance that clearly recommends COVID-19 vaccination in pregnancy.
+Information and guidelines may change rapidly.
+Check in with listed references in ‘Learn More – Primary Sources’ to best keep up to date.

-The recent outbreak of the novel coronavirus, now called SARS-CoV-2, and spread of COVID-19 infection is being closely monitored worldwide.
+The spread of COVID-19 is being closely monitored worldwide.
 The following provides key highlights from major professional organizations along with valuable links to other resource hubs focused on COVID-19 and pregnancy

 Mother-Infant Separation: Vertical Transmission and Newborn Risk